 What is your current routine?

 Si: My current (and favourite) is Push, Pull, Legs.
 At the age I am now it ensures all the body parts are hit twice in a seven day period, but gives me enough recovery time before working them again.
-I also do three HIIT sessions and three Yoga practices per week.
+I also do two or three HIIT sessions and Yoga practices per week.
 These really help with recovery and flexibility.

 James: In my gym sessions I tend to go for full body strength training routines, opting for compound lifts over isolation, just to make sure that each of my main muscle groups gets a workout.

 Do you train alone or with a partner?

-Si: I train with a absolute taskmaster.... my partner Angel.
+Si: I train with an absolute taskmaster.... my partner Angel.
 I got her into the weights about three years ago and now she is obsessed.
 Which is great.
 I love being with someone with the same passion and discipline.

 James: I tend to train on my own of late, but I have a couple of buddies that I train with - if I remember to meet them!